eisenzopf/redactomatic/README.md

 Thanks to [@kavdev](https://github.com/kavdev) for reviewing the code and submitting bug fixes.
 Thanks to [@wmjg-alt](https://github.com/wmjg-alt) for adding context to anonymization functions.
-Thanks to [@davidattwater](https://github.com/davidattwater) for refactoring and submitting bug fixes.
+Thanks to [@davidattwater](https://github.com/davidattwater) for refactoring the code to use a generic rules base.